 Click here for a calculator!

 Success depends upon previous preparation, and without such preparation there is sure to be failure.Confucius

 Step 1: Decide in which recruiting center you want to go

-The first step is to decide which recruiting center you want to go to.
+The first step is to decide in which recruiting center you want to go.
 If you are coming from the other side of the globe, the best idea is to fly to Paris and go to Fort de Nogent.
 I’d give the same advice for everyone who has to take a plane to reach France.

 An example: if you pass the first tests in Paris, you’ll go down to Aubagne to continue the selection.
-The sport tests are okay, but if you fail to pass the IQ test, you’ll have to leave.
+The sport tests are okay, but if you fail the IQ test, you’ll have to leave.
 In this case, the FFL will give you a train ticket back to Paris for free and you can catch a plane from the capital.
-Yes, it’s not too positive to talk about fail, but I advise you to have a plan “B”.
+Yes, it’s not too positive to talk about failure, but I advise you to have a secondary plan.

-Step 2: What do I need to join the French Foreign Legion?
+Step 2: Prepare your stuff to join the French Foreign Legion

 You’ll need the following documents: